Igornl1111/iit-linux-search/text_processing_with_linux_commands_tuesday.md

 ![task 4](task4.png)

-**Explanation** cut grabs age, sort and uniq it.
+**Explanation** cut grabs age and sorted it. uniq -c counts how many times each age appear.
 Then check frequency and write down frequency and which age is most freqent.

 ---